jophde/documentation/docs/02_iOS/03_Usage.md

 Logging in with a Colatris account will give users access to additional actions:

 * Change locale
-* Push translations
+* Save translations
 * Edit strings

 Once they log in, their credentials are saved in the keychain and loaded on subsequent app launches.

-### Pulling translations
+### Getting latest translations

-Pulling translations will download all strings in the current selected locale for the current project build.
+Getting latest translations will download all strings in the current selected locale for the current project build.
 It will overwrite any previously edited strings on the device for the selected locale.

 ### Changing locale